How to draw a fibonacci retracement correctly

 The simple fact is: YOU WILL ALWAYS FIND FIBONACCI RETRACEMENT LEVELS.

 Imagine using the example above, I told you to sell when price reaches the 23%, then the 38%, then the 50%, followed by the 61.8%, then the 78.6% and on and on and on.
 What’s going to happen at the end of that?
-Well, you would have lot a lot of money and probably be spending a bit more money to buy that next plane ticket to find me and kick my teeth in (which I really do not wish to happen).
+Well, you would have lost a lot of money and probably be spending a bit more money to buy that next plane ticket to find me and kick my teeth in (which I really do not wish to happen).

-The trick to trading Fiboancci retracements profitably, is in using them in conjunction with other Fibonacci levels.
-This includes other Fibonacci retracements from a bigger/shorter trend, using Fibonacci extensions (we will cover this), using support and resistance (correctly) and also price action.
-What this results in is you increasing your odds tremendously on getting into profitable trade setups.
+The trick to trading Fibonacci retracements profitably is in using them in conjunction with other Fibonacci levels.
+This includes other Fibonacci retracements from a bigger/shorter trend, using Fibonacci extensions (we will cover this), using support and resistance (correctly), identifying the True RSI areas and also price action.
+What this results in is you increase your odds tremendously on getting into profitable trade setups.

 How to combine Multiple Fibonacci Retracements to create Fibonacci Confluence?

 Fibonacci Confluence is essentially combining multiple Fibonacci levels (can be retracements or extensions) to find clusters where these Fibonacci levels congregate.
 The area where they congregate would pose a strong level to play a trade from.

 Usually, when people trade Fibonacci, they are “contrarian” traders, meaning they are looking to play the bounce/reaction in the other direction.
 What this means, in other words, is if price is dropping, I am looking for a level to buy from.
 If price is rising strongly, I am looking for a level to sell from.